We have compiled the ultimate list of tips for visiting one of Japan's most beautiful cities: Kyoto!

 For those traveling to Kyoto soon, here are some tips that will change your trip:

 Not everyone who visits this famous shrine understands that it includes a long hike up a mountain.
 To complete the entire vermilion torii gate path takes 2-3 hours on foot.
-If you are planning to visit, wear comfortable shoes and designate several hours at the site.
+If you are planning to visit, wear comfortable shoes and allow several hours at the site.

 If you’re hoping to view traditional Japanese architecture while in Kyoto, don't miss the Nishijin neighborhood.
 This area is known for its classic teahouses, preserved streets, wooden houses, and fabric stores.

 Whether you’re using it to block out rain, or just to protect your skin from the summer sun, you’ll be glad you had a small umbrella on you while traveling in Kyoto.
 The weather can be very unpredictable in this city.

 If you purchased a JR pass before arriving in Japan (which we'd highly recommend as it's much cheaper), take advantage of all the awesome cities and towns that are just a short train ride away from Kyoto.
-Our guide on Kyoto day trips will map out all of the "can’t miss" areas in the region.
+This guide to Kyoto day trips will map out all of the "can’t-miss" areas in the region.

 First, you'll hear the clomping of wood shoes on cobblestone, then you'll see one run past.